Our British Values Lead is Mrs. Wakefield

 · individual liberty

-· respect – which is also a St Edward’s core value
+· respect – which is also a St Edward’s Catholic Primary School's core value

-· tolerance of those of different faiths and beliefs – tied to St Edward’s core value of ‘Love’
+· tolerance of those of different faiths and beliefs – tied to St Edward’s Catholic Primary School's core value of ‘Love"

 We value the backgrounds of all our pupils and families and of the people in the wider community and our curriculum is used to celebrate these.
 Through lessons such as drama and role play or Personal and Social Education we develop the values of tolerance and respect for the differences in our community and the wider world.
 We have regular assemblies which uphold traditional values of love, respect and tolerance.
 Our school regularly invites CAFOD in to deliver assemblies from the developing world, we ‘blog’ about a range of subjects including the Rohinyga refugee crisis as part of our Economist club and we embrace all religions and their teaching.